-All afternoon programs begin at 1:00 pm unless otherwise announced during the morning meeting.
+The afternoon program will start on January 2, 2019, beginning at 1:00 pm unless otherwise announced during the morning meeting.

 February 20 — Vacation Week - No afternoon program

 February 27 — Vacation Week - No afternoon program

 March 6 — Richard & Lucille Allen, Juneau to Sitka in Eight Days In May of 2018, the Allen's traveled to Alaska for their second visit to the 49th state.
 They will present a slide show of their small boat cruise in Southeast Alaska.

 March 13 — Ron Place, Adventures as a launch technician on Apollo 8 and 11 Ron is a retired IBM engineering manager.
 After leaving the US Air Force, he joined IBM at the Kennedy Space Center and was contracted out to NASA as a lau8nch technician.
 While there, he worked on Apollo 7 through Apollo 13.
 Ron left the Apollo space program and continued his career with IBM.
 He worked in various engineering groups in East Fishkill, Manassas, and Burlington.
 When he left IBM at a young age, Ron created a furniture design, build, and restoration company.
 He lives in Jericho with his wife Helen where they tend their expansive yard and flower gardens.
 He also restores early V8 Flathead Fords.